brijhs/unmasker/README.md

 Unsuccessful approach to unmasking words using AI model

 # Experimental Design
 Used various approaches, first starting with building a linear model with LSTM layers to process definition and masked words separately and then concatenate.
 Then, I added a BERT layer to process the definition and take its hidden state.
 Both approaches had too much loss and did not grasp the meanings of the inputs correctly.
-The code can be found under previous_iterations.
+The code can be found under previousModel.ipynb.

 The final strategy was to use Hugging Face's bert-base-uncased and pre-train it on 5000 words across 5 epochs.
 This result was also unsuccessful, yielding an average loss that plateaued around 0.2029.
 However, the predictions, using the softmax activation function, yielded only [PAD] tokens for BERT's .decode() function.
 Ultimately, no useful predictions were made by this model.